-On a previous occasion, JB had been charged with two counts of common assault and one count of armed with intent to commit indictable offence when he had produced a knife at one of the victims.
-JB was on bail for these charges when the incident in question happened.
+On a previous occasion, JB faced charges of two counts of common assault and one count of armed with intent to commit indictable offence when he had produced a knife at one of the victims.
+However, JB was on bail for these charges when the incident in question happened.

-Client arrested and charged with several intimidate and harrass offences
+Client arrested and charged with several intimidate / harass offences

 Matter dealt with through mental health provisions

-If you have been charged with an offence and think that your matter can be more appropriately dealt with under the relevant mental health provisions, speak to O’Brien Criminal & Civil Solicitors who can assist you with your application.
+If you’re facing charges and think that the court can more appropriately deal with your matter under the relevant mental health provisions, speak to O’Brien Criminal & Civil Solicitors.
+We can assist you with your application.
 Contact us on (02) 9261 4281.